Key Takeaways

 BIGINT UNSIGNEDfor tables that may grow very large. - Never use

-FLOATorDOUBLEfor monetary values — floating-point imprecision will cause rounding errors in financial calculations.
+FLOATorDOUBLEfor monetary values.
+Floating-point imprecision causes rounding errors in financial calculations.
 UseDECIMAL(10, 2)instead.

 String Types